MissNaliaka/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-A function that prints a triangle
+program that finds the prime factor of a number